just-the-docs/just-the-docs/programming/CODING_STANDARDS.md

     cp docker-compose.override.yml.dev.template docker-compose.override.yml
     docker-compose up

+TODO
+{: .label .label-yellow }

-TODO: Write a dotfiles script that does all the following with `getproject <project slug>`.
+Write a dotfiles script that does all the following with `getproject <project slug>`.

 And browsing to [localhost](http://localhost)